wlads/reefpoints/source/posts/2014-12-28-lessons-learned-three-years-running-a-software-consultancy.md

 ## People

-In 2013 we ended the year with 11 employees.
+In 2013, we ended the year with 11 employees.
 We made a key hire at the start of the year with [Robert Jackson](http://twitter.com/rwjblue) joining us.
 I had met Robert a few months prior at [Burlington Ruby Conf](http://burlingtonrubyconference.com/).
-Robert had been contributing to a few of our Ember libraries as well as making a name for himself by quickly moving up the contributors list in Ember.js itself.
-Less than four months after we hired Robert he was welcomed onto the Ember.js Core Team which I'm extremely proud of him accomplishing that.
+Robert had been contributing to a few of our Ember libraries, as well as making a name for himself by quickly moving up the contributors list in Ember.js itself.
+Less than four months after we hired Robert he was welcomed onto the Ember.js Core Team.
+I'm extremely proud of him accomplishing that.

-We added depth to our design team in Q1 2015 with [Maria Matveeva](http://twitter.com/rgbcolor) and [Tim Walsh](http://twitter.com/imakemusic).
+We added depth to our design team in Q1 2014 with [Maria Matveeva](http://twitter.com/rgbcolor) and [Tim Walsh](http://twitter.com/imakemusic).
 Tim and Maria have been invaluable for us, their dedication and ability allows you to easily forget how young they are.
 I'm looking forward to seeing how they continue to grow in 2015.

-Early in 2014 we hired our first Project Manager, [Jon Lacks](https://twitter.com/jon_lacks).
+Early in 2014, we hired our first Project Manager, [Jon Lacks](https://twitter.com/jon_lacks).
 Jon and I went to college together, and historically I have not had a good run of working with friends.
 That has been my fault, I think I was more